 Many of these benefits are designed to help those who have been wounded physically or gone through some psychological trauma.
 Other benefits are to help make returning to civilian life a better transition.

-The government also offers monetary benefits to help service members return to be successful in their jobs and businesses.
+The government also offers monetary benefits such as job training, loans, and pension programs to help service members return to be successful in their jobs and businesses.

 In this article, we are going to take a thorough look at what benefits a veteran can receive.